 When everyone is ready, the parties and both attorneys meet to go through the list and come to an agreement for each point.
 The purpose of this meeting is to find common ground and come up with a plan that both parties can accept.

-After agreeing on all points, the attorneys work together to draw up the marital settlement agreement.
+After agreeing on all points, the San diego divorce lawyers work together to draw up the marital settlement agreement.
 This is an uncontested divorce because both parties agree to all terms and are not asking the court to make any decisions.
 When the collaborative approach is successful, the attorneys can file the document with the court without anyone having to appear in court.